-Certificates issued by CHTCA do not apply name constraints.
-Selfsigned certificates, self-issued certificates, subordinate CA certificates and cross-certificates, which are not technically constrained, will be disclosed publicly, such as being disclosed in the Common CA Database (CCADB) of Mozilla.
+Name constraints are not applied to CHTCA certificates.
+Self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, which are not technically constrained, will be disclosed publicly, such as being disclosed in the Common CA Database (CCADB) of Mozilla.